-Elveflow® proposes tutorials and reviews on topics related to microfluidics.
-The aim of this section is to provide information to beginners and confirmed researchers in microfluidics to help them to easily explore this field.
+Elveflow® offers tutorials and reviews on topics related to microfluidics.
+The aim of this section is to provide information to beginners and confirmed researchers in microfluidics to help them easily explore this field.

-AND A MICROFLUIDIC PRODUCT LINE ORIENTED TOWARDS PERFORMANCES
+AND A MICROFLUIDIC PRODUCT LINE ORIENTED TOWARDS PERFORMANCE

 Materials for microfluidics

 Early microsystems used silicon microfabrication, leading to complex and expensive processes such as chemical etching.
 Materials like glass and silicon require a lot of time, effort and money.
 To overcome these problems, microfluidic chips in polymers have been introduced.
-It is the experiment and the budget that will determine the choice of the better suited material since all of them have assets and limits.
+It is the experiment and the budget that will determine the choice of the best suited material since all of them have pros and cons.
 More and more, paper microfluidic chips are examined as a possible key technology for the future.
 For some applications, several materials will be associated to conceive the adapted microfluidic chip.